Credit Awarded for Work Completed Abroad

 The College's regulations for Pass/No Credit grades apply abroad with three restrictions: 1) Students may not take an independent study or directed research course abroad on a P/NC basis, 2) Students may not take a program's Core Course on a P/NC basis, 3) Students may not take courses on certain programs on a P/NC basis.
 Some study abroad programs do not offer a P/NC option, or limit P/NC options, and this takes precedence over Pomona's regulations.
 Please refer to the Academic Program section of the appropriate program description in this website for further details.

 The study abroad P/NC deadline differs from the on-campus deadline.
-Requests must be submitted to the Director of Study Abroad within six weeks after the first class meeting.
+Requests must be submitted to the Director of Study Abroad within the first 75% of the course.
 Once filed, the change is irreversible.
 Students may not exercise the P/NC option with the program provider.
 Overseas program directors submit a letter grade to Pomona for courses taken on a P/NC basis.
 The Director of Study Abroad will convert this grade for students with approved P/NC requests on file.

 Students must request special permission for P/NC grades in the major or minor field.
 (See the Pomona College Catalog.)